lsymds/Filesystem/docs/adapter-s3.md

 # AWS Simple Storage Service (S3) Adapter

-Baseline.Filesystem ships with an AWS Simple Storage Service adapter.
+LSymds.Filesystem ships with an AWS Simple Storage Service adapter.
 It implements the standard API of the project and adheres to all of its principles around pathing, stores and so on.

 There are a few things you should be aware of when using this adapter, which are detailed under the